 Surroundings can make quite a difference to some meals.
 I’ve had opinions related to me suggesting it’s impossible to enjoy a meal in some locations and, while I can see merit in the suggestion, it’s not something I subscribe to.
 I’ll ignore most decorative faux-pas if the food is good enough, but that’s not to say that a suitable venue can’t enhance the experience.
-One meal whose sense of occasion is crying out to be reflected in the location is afternoon tea, and where better than The Grand Hotel to host an upscale afternoon tea?
+One meal whose sense of occasion is crying out to be reflected in the location is afternoon tea, and where better than Hudsons at the Grand to host an upscale afternoon tea?

 I seem to have been on more than my fair share of afternoon teas recently, so I was intrigued to see how this one differentiated itself by employing the use of silver service to convey treats to the lucky few.
 This is a bit of a departure for afternoon tea, forcing you to engage in more active participation with your server than the usual practice of tiered deliveries to the table that can be grazed over at leisure.

-Hudsons is The Grand’s fine dining restaurant which lends itself well to this sort of indulgence.
+Hudsons at the Grand is a fine dining restaurant which lends itself well to this sort of indulgence.
 Your first serious decision is presented by a hinged cabinet full of tea samples that your server presents with plenty of knowledge and encouragement to take in the smells.
 From the broad range of teas available we chose Milk Oolong and Hudsons Breakfast Blend to check out the most obvious choice and a more adventurous one.
 With that challenge met, we were presented with a small mug of Chilled Tomato Tea to enjoy while our tea was prepared.
 This left us suitably refreshed and with palates appropriately cleansed just in time to enjoy the more traditional tea.
 These were served with customised egg timers to ensure the perfect infusion before sampling and starting on the food.

 The sandwich offering was suitably refined with pickled cucumber and smoked sea trout featuring well, but not quite eclipsing the egg mayonnaise sandwiches.
 These benefited from an additional bread layer that offered an object lesson in the benefits of texture to food.
 The light toasting of the extra layer set these apart from other egg mayo’ sandwiches with a neat crunch to go with our teas (no milk, lest we ruin the taste).
 The breakfast blend was satisfying and subtle, but the milk oolong set itself apart with its understated sweetness.